-- Examine the use of specific methods in the analysis of data from low-resource languages, with a focus on endangered languages, or propose new methods for analysis of such data,
+(i) examine the use of specific methods in the analysis of data from low-resource languages, with a focus on endangered languages, or propose new methods for analysis of such data,

-- Propose new models for the collection, management, and deployment of data in endangered language settings, or
+(ii) propose new models for the collection, management, and deployment of data in endangered language settings, or

-- Consider what concrete steps are required to allow for a more fruitful interaction between computer scientists, documentary linguists, and language communities.
+(iii) consider what concrete steps are required to allow for a more fruitful interaction between computer scientists, documentary linguists, and language communities.

 The intention of the workshop is not merely to allow for the presentation of research, but also to continue building a network of computational linguists, documentary linguists, and community language activists who are able to effectively join together and serve their common interests.

 In line with our goal of reaching different academic communities, we offer two different modes of submission: extended abstract and full paper.
 Either can be submitted to our two tracks: (a) language community perspective and (b) academic perspective.
 The mode of submission does not influence likelihood of acceptance.
-Camera-ready versions will be the same length for both submission modes.

-Submissions must be uploaded via Easychair (https://easychair.org/conferences/?conf=computel4) no later than September 30, 2020, 11:59PM (UTC-11, time zone of American Samoa).
+Submissions must be uploaded via Easychair (https://easychair.org/conferences/?conf=computel4) no later than October 14, 2020, 11:59PM (UTC-11, time zone of American Samoa).
 Please indicate clearly (in the Abstract) which of the two modes (Extended abstract or Full paper) you are submitting to.

 Please submit anonymous abstracts of up to 1500 words.

 Please submit anonymously either a) long papers (max.
 8 pages plus references) or b) short papers (max.
 4 pages plus references) according to the style and formatting guidelines provided our ComputeEL Style Files (with template files for both LaTeX and Microsoft Word: see: https://computel-workshop.org/computel4-submissions/).
 Authors will be allowed one extra page for the final version (altogether 5 and 9 pages) excluding references.